sush987/BlockWorthProject/README.md

 during deploying the smart contract we had some errors regarding modules and typescript

-What all technologies we used: node.js
+What all technologies we used : node.js

 hardhat